MargotCha/HDdiesel-prospective-scenarios/README.md

 We introduce efficiency improvements in hydrogen production and electrolysis.

-We include 11 *hydrogen production pathways* and two technologies for capturing CO₂; *direct air capture*.
-Amongst the hydrogen production pathways:
+We include 11 *hydrogen production pathways* and two technologies for capturing CO₂:
 * For **H<sub>2</sub>**: 10 PEM electrolysis and 1 bio-based
 * For **CO<sub>2</sub>**: one direct air capture (DAC) and one post-combustion capture